 Every coffee-loving nerd also loves Fellow's Stagg EKG, found in almost every specialty coffee shop in the world.
 It also happens to be the kettle of choice at the World Brewers Cup, the Specialty Coffee Association's yearly coffee brewing competition.

 The kettle sits atop and minimally intrusive base that features a tiny LCD screen that lets you see the temperature of the water inside.
 Users can set the kettle to anywhere between 135 degrees and 212 degrees Fahrenheit using the oddly satisfying dial, and Stagg EKG’s PID controller maintains that temperature for up to an hour.
 If you're more comfortable using Celsius, you can toggle between that and Fahrenheit with ease.
 A built-in timer is made for timing your pour over, though if you own the Stagg EKG, you probably already own a scale with a built-in timer.
 Overall the kettle performs as well as it looks — it's for the person who obsesses pour over technique as much as they obsess over design and aesthetics.
+For an in-depth look, read our review of the Fellow Stagg EKG.

 Best Budget Gooseneck Kettle: Bonavita Variable Temperature Electric Kettle